Skip to content

 Lighten Your Load

 Those large flower pots can get heavy once they’re full of soil.
 Fill your pots 1/3 to 1/2 full of packing peanuts.
-Then use a piece of landscape fabric to put on top of the peanuts.
-This not only makes your pot lighter, but it helps with drainage as well.
+Then, put a piece of landscape fabric on top of the peanuts.
+This not only makes your pot lighter, but it also helps with drainage.

 What If You Don’t Have Room to Garden?

-You may be thinking this all fine and good for some people, but you don’t have space to garden.
+You may think this is all fine and good for some people, but you don’t have space to garden.

 I bet you do.
 Even if you live in a tiny Manhattan apartment, you have at least a little bit of room to garden.